eventyrer1/CarGame/README.md

 - AI mode that detects humans and drives over them
 - Reset button to restart the game
 - Powerup when driving over a human (decreases the turn speed of the car)
-- Sound effects by Magnus Evenstuen
+- Entertaining(?) sound effects
+- ImGui interface for changing car properties in real-time